Disability Services Main Menu

 The Regents Centers for Learning Disorders (RCLD) were established and funded in 1993 by the Board of Regents of the University System of Georgia.
 The three centers (located at Georgia Southern University, Georgia State University, and the University of Georgia) were established to provide comprehensive evaluations for students with possible learning disorders that are attending schools within the University System of Georgia.
 Armstrong State University works with the RCLD located at Georgia Southern University in Statesboro.
 The RCLD's mission also includes helping the Armstrong Office of Disability Services by reviewing documentation obtained from private physicians and other outside resources regarding learning disabilities, attention deficit disorder, pervasive developmental disorders, psychological disorders and acquired brain injury to determine accommodations that are appropriate, reasonable, supported by documentation, and do not undermine the academic standard for each student.

-Contact Ms. Kelly Woodruff in the Office of Disability Services if you have been accepted for admission to Armstrong and want to be referred to the Regents Center for Learning Disorders at Georgia Southern University for an assessment.
-Ms. Woodruff will give you a referral packet that you need to complete, return, and will be forward it to the RCLD.
-After receiving the packet, the RCLD will contact you to schedule an appointment.
+Contact Kelly Woodruff in the Office of Disability Services if you have been accepted for admission to Armstrong and want to be referred to the Regents Center for Learning Disorders at Georgia Southern University for an assessment.
+You will receive a referral packet that you need to complete and return to the Office of Disability Services.
+Your packet will be forwarded it to the RCLD.
+After receiving your packet, the RCLD will contact you to schedule an appointment.